StreakyFly/FlappyBirdPlus/README.md

 <br/>

 Credits:
- - Part of the basic Flappy Bird code is from https://github.com/sourabhv/FlapPyBird, but it was later heavily modified and expanded upon.
+ - Part of the basic Flappy Bird code is from https://github.com/sourabhv/FlapPyBird, but it was later modified and expanded upon.